jucic/tensorboard/tensorboard/webapp/widgets/line_chart_v2/lib/README.md

 ### Jargons we define

 - layout: a rectangular structure inside a chart that can have width and height.
-- drawable: a layout that draws content
+- drawable: a layout that draws content.
+It can render its content with metadata only without actual content of the data.
+An example of a drawable is axis.
 - data drawable: a drawable (and transitively a layout) that renders data of a chart.
 - coordinatior: A utility module for converting coordinate systems.
 Abstracts away certain renderer quirks and holds onto state, helping with performance optimizations.